 There are few things quite as uncomfortable as a shower without any hot water.
 The temperature of your water heater should be between 120 and 140 degrees to make you feel clean and comfortable most of the time.
 If your water heater is not working properly, you have probably considered getting a replacement, whether it is a tank or any of the more modern solutions known as tankless water heaters.

 If your water heater is leaking, you need a good San Fernando Valley, CA plumbing company to help you take care of the problem.
-Fortunately, our trained plumbers can maintain, replace or repair your water heater for a reasonable price.
+Fortunately, our trained plumbers can maintain, replace or repair your tank or tankless water heater.
 We service and install every kind of water heater available for residents and local businesses alike.

-If you turn on the hot water and cold comes out, you may need the burner in your tank replaced. there is also a really good chance you need a new hot water heater to further ensure your quality plumbing system is solid through and through.
+If you turn on the hot water and cold comes out, you may need the burner in your tank replaced.
+There is also a really good chance you need a new hot water heater to further ensure your quality plumbing system is solid through and through.
 Give the manufacturer a call if you believe it is still under warranty.
-Our plumbers will be able to install your new heater a through water heater replacement service.
+Our local plumbers will be able to install your new heater using our water heater replacement service.